Skip to main content

 maxHeight: '90vh', // Maximum height constraint

-dismissOnDocumentClick: true, // Close on backdrop click (default: false)
+dismissOnDocumentClick: false, // Close on backdrop click

-escapeClose: true, // Close on Escape key (default: true)
+escapeClose: true, // Close on Escape key

-zIndex: 1000, // Modal z-index (default: 9999)
+zIndex: 1000 // Modal z-index

 });